 Claim a death benefit

-When a plan member dies, we will send information about next steps to their beneficiary (or beneficiaries) and/or executor.
+After we’re notified a plan member has died, we’ll send information about next steps to their beneficiary (or beneficiaries) and/or executor.

-- If you are a beneficiary – proof of your identity, such as a copy of your driver’s licence or passport
+- If you are a beneficiary other than a spouse, a document to prove your identity, such as a copy of your valid driver’s licence or passport

-- If the plan member had not yet retired – a copy of a document showing proof of their age
+- If the plan member was not yet receiving their pension, a copy of a document proving their age

-- If the plan member’s current name is different from what's on the proof-of-age document – a copy of a change-of-name document, such as a marriage certificate, adoption paper, passport or legal name-change document
+- If the plan member’s or spouse’s current name is different from what’s on the proof-of-age document, a copy of a change-of-name document, such as a marriage certificate, adoption paper, passport or legal name-change document